0x6C77/minifier-php/README.md

 PHP Minifier
 ================
-PHP class to load and minify javascript and CSS files
+A small PHP class that minifies website resources and reduces requests

 * Condense multiple JS or CSS files into single requests
 * Minify JS and CSS files on the fly